IHateGameDev/IHateGameDev/README.md

-# I'm a simple guy
-## I hate programming, but it's cool and addictive!
-### This file is temp solution.
+# Hi, my name is andrey!